junyangGitHub/code-challenge/src/problem6/Solution.md

 For effective monitoring, AWS CloudWatch is utilized to track the service's status, metrics, and any encountered errors.
 This enables administrators to promptly address issues and ensure the overall health and performance of the Transaction Broadcaster Service.
 Alarms can be set up to notify support and/or development teams of potential issues that arise, such as database connection errors or SQS queue size being too large (leading to a processing bottleneck).
 This way, the  team can take proactive measures to maintain the stability and reliability of the Transaction Broadcaster Service.

-A high-level diagram of the infrastructure is in the same folder as infra.jpeg
+A high-level diagram of the infrastructure is in the same folder as infra.png